Muslim & non-Muslim Understanding

 - acts as a catalyst for public debate and engagement.

-Award for Muslim & non-Muslim Understanding - Individual 2013- Heather Kirkpatrick
+Individual 2013- Heather Kirkpatrick

 Hobart filmmaker Heather Kirkpatrick was awarded the MnM Award 2013 in the individual category for her film Mary meets Mohammad, which documents the transition in one woman’s life from prejudice and mistrust to understanding and friendship.
 Through the key protagonists, Mary, an older Christian Australian woman, and Mohammad, a young Muslim asylum seeker in detention, we see an evolution of understanding built through conversation, kindness, patience and experience.
 The film comes with a study guide for use in Australian schools, providing an opportunity to enrich students’ understanding about the reasons why asylum seekers come to Australia and what it means to be Muslim.

-Award for Muslim & non-Muslim Understanding - Organisation 2013 - Muslim Women's Association of South Australia
+Organisation 2013 - Muslim Women's Association of South Australia

 The winner in the organisation category is the Muslim Women’s Association of South Australia.
 Established in 1993, the association has been working to improve understanding between Muslim and non-Muslim communities for 20 years.
 Outstanding programs run by the association include the You Will Achieve program, a special speaking circuit of Adelaide schools that aims to build understanding and inspire achievement.
 This association also works within the community to support families, runs conferences around key issues of misunderstanding including Sharia law, and works to debunk stereotypes about Muslim women.